openstack/kayobe/doc/source/configuration/kolla-ansible.rst

 ===========================

 Kayobe relies heavily on kolla-ansible for deployment of the OpenStack control plane.
-Kolla-ansible is installed locally on the ansible control host (the host from which kayobe commands are executed), and kolla-ansible commands are executed from there.
+Kolla-ansible is installed locally on the Ansible control host (the host from which kayobe commands are executed), and kolla-ansible commands are executed from there.